thomaswiemann/thomaswiemann.github.io/_posts/2021-10-01-Types-and-Multiple-Dispatch-in-Julia.md

 ## Multiple dispatch

 Whenever a command is run, a dispatch process is launched in which the function to be executed is determined.
 In Julia, this process &ndash; called _multiple dispatch_ &ndash; determines the function using the types of the function arguments.
-This implies that the multiple functions can carry the same name as long as their argument types differ.
+This implies that multiple functions can carry the same name as long as their argument types differ.

 If you have already been coding in Julia, you likely made use of multiple dispatch many times.
 Consider, for example, the following bits of code:
 ```julia